BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 </div>

-Address re-use degrades the privacy of both the [sending](/guide/daily-spending-wallet/sending/) and [receiving](/guide/daily-spending-wallet/requesting) parties.
-Re-using an address on the receiver's side means that anyone with whom that address is shared can see previous payments and the amount of bitcoin controlled by that address.
+Address reuse degrades the privacy of both the [sending](/guide/daily-spending-wallet/sending/) and [receiving](/guide/daily-spending-wallet/requesting) parties.
+Reusing an address on the receiver's side means that anyone with whom that address is shared can see previous payments and the amount of bitcoin controlled by that address.

 > If bad actors can see your income, holdings, and spending, they can use this information to [target and exploit you](https://docs.wasabiwallet.io/why-wasabi/TransactionSurveillanceCompanies.html#attempt-to-invade-privacy).